 We know things would be really exciting if the reason for relocating was just the fact that the dart you threw at the map spontaneously landed on Texas.
-However, moving to some place spontaneously is never easy.
+However, moving to someplace spontaneously is never easy.
 And there’s more than ‘one reason’ to move out of a state as distinct and desirable as California.
-For many Californians, the high taxes, traffic, expenses and high competition are few of the driving factors that led them into moving out.
-One of the most sought after locations that changes these things for the better happens to be Texas.
+For many Californians, the high taxes, traffic, expenses, and high competition are a few of the driving factors that led them to move out.
+One of the most sought-after locations that change these things for the better happens to be Texas.

 If you’re thinking about moving to Texas, but still wondering if it will be worth it, we’re here to help you out with that decision.
 We’ve compiled all the factors that you probably asked yourself on your thinking couch but had no answer to, such as what are the realistic benefits of moving to Texas?
 And how much would it actually cost you to move there?
 So read all about moving from California to Texas so that you can build your own perspective about this.

-Something that graviates people to California is the beautiful year round warm weather.
+Something that attracts people to California is the beautiful year-round warm weather.
 So if this is something that you’d hate trading, you don’t actually have to worry about it with Texas.
 The weather is truly among the main reasons transplants from California prefer Texas.
 This is simply because it has a very similar weather cycle to that of California.
 So, you basically get to carry all your summer shorts and flip flops because they would still come in use in Texas.

 Here is the difference in temperature between both these states:

 all, you have to be prepared for warmer temperatures.
 On the other hand, the

 average winter temperature in Texas can drop as low as 5 degree celsius in

 certain parts.
 Probably a bit more so in the far northern parts of the state.